wgliang/logcool/README.md

 - [redis](https://github.com/wgliang/logcool/tree/master/output/redis) enter data into the redis database.
 - influxdb data import influxdb, this is useful for timing data
 - email send messages via email, such as alerts and service exception notifications.
-- exec send a message to execute a command or script.
+- [lexec](https://github.com/wgliang/logcool/tree/master/output/lexec) send a message to execute a command or script.
 - mysql Write data to MySQL
 - pg Write data to pg